Lead Tracking (Signup)

 Track referred signups with the browser helper or the server-side lead API

-Lead tracking connects a signup to the affiliate click that drove it.
-This is the step that turns anonymous referral traffic into an identified customer record.
+Lead tracking connects a signup to the affiliate click that drove it — turning anonymous referral traffic into an identified customer record.

 What Lead Tracking Does

-- link the signup to the tracked click/customer relationship
+- links the signup to the tracked click/customer relationship

-- store your internal customer identifier for later payment attribution
+- stores your internal customer identifier for later payment attribution

-- move the customer journey forward from click → lead
+- advances the customer journey from click → lead

 | Context | Field |